We are open every day!

 Rental Items

 We are located in the town center of Joshua Tree at 61325 Twentynine Palms Hwy, Suite E, Joshua Tree, CA 92252.
-The shop is NOT staffed all day.
 Crash pads are rented on a first come, first serve basis.
-Any lost, stolen or forgotten rental items that are not returned to the shop (or returned after closing hours and stolen) will incur a charge for the full replacement amount.
+Any lost, stolen or forgotten rental items that are not returned to the shop (or returned after closing hours and stolen) will incur a charge for the FULL replacement amount.
+Replacements costs are: $200 Mondo crashpad, $150 Regular crashpad, $60 shoes, $42 bouldering guidebook, $25 chalk/chalkbag

-Crashpad rentals are available every Friday-Monday plus all peak season dates from October-May.
-Accepted payment options are cash, credit/debit card, or check.
+Crashpad rentals are available year-round.
+Accepted payment options are cash (exact change, thank you!) or credit/debit card.
 Rental fees do not cover entry to the National Park.

 Know before you go